Pelvic Floor Physiotherapy Services

 What to expect during my pelvic floor physiotherapy session?

-A typical session pelvic floor physiotherapist involves gathering information about your history concerning your pelvic health, discussing your current problems and symptoms, and then performing some physical assessment of your pelvis, pelvic floor and its surrounding areas as required with internal and external assessment.
+A typical session with a pelvic floor physiotherapist involves gathering information about your history concerning your pelvic health, discussing your current problems and symptoms, and then performing some physical assessment of your pelvis, pelvic floor, and its surrounding areas as required with internal and external assessment.

 Your pelvic floor therapy consultation is all conducted in private rooms and is one-on-one.